smtkanchana66/webcrawler/README.md

 ## Disclaimer

 This crawler is intended for **educational purposes only**.
-Always respect website rules and terms of service when crawling public websites.
+Always respect website rules `robots.txt` and terms of service when crawling public websites.

 ---